“This journal is not only beautiful but so helpful! It is packed

 Reviewed by John Batchelor, Ph.D.

-It is with great pleasure that I offer my review of the SheWorth Journal by Kimberly Mueller.
+It is with great pleasure that I offer my review of the SheWorth Journal.
 For many years, I have been concerned with issues related to gender equity and mental health.
 I took some social justice courses as a graduate student, which helped awaken me to the seriousness and pervasiveness of sexism, gender inequity, and male privilege in our culture.
 As a male, I cannot pretend to have a complete understanding of the social forces and experiences that cause many women to struggle with feelings of low self-worth.
 Nonetheless, the topics discussed in the SheWorth Journal are of significant importance to me.
 I have often expressed that I feel ashamed to say that I identify as male, considering how some men choose to (mis)treat, harass, and abuse women in our culture.
 I like to think of myself as a “male feminist.”
 I try my best to be a strong advocate for the prevention of bullying, harassment, and abuse.

 The front matter of the SheWorth Journal (pages 1-13) contains several brief components, beginning with a “Welcome” message (page 1) and a table of contents (page 3).
 “About SheWorth” (page 5) provides helpful contextual information about the SheWorth movement and the magnitude of its aspirations.
 “What to Expect” (page 7) characterizes the SheWorth endeavor as a “women’s empowerment movement” and provides examples of the “Brave Moments” construct.
 The Introduction (page 9) establishes specific connections among the research on behavioral change, goal setting, and journal writing.
 “How to Use” (pages 11-13) provides guidelines for using the SheWorth Journal and briefly summarizes the four primary sections.